michaelb/sniprun/README.md

 - [quickrun](https://github.com/thinca/vim-quickrun) derivatives, but they are all different in the way they always all execute your entire file.
 The limitation to a single bash/vimscript command to compile and execute looks suboptimal to me.

 - [replvim](https://gitlab.com/HiPhish/repl.nvim) project, [vim-ipython-cell](https://github.com/hanschen/vim-ipython-cell) [codi](https://github.com/metakirby5/codi.vim) as well as [neoterm](https://github.com/kassio/neoterm) and [vim-slime](https://github.com/jpalardy/vim-slime) can also be used in such a way, though they are only working with languages that have a REPL.
-- [vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is / will be [conjure](https://github.com/Olical/conjure),and more recently [dash](https://github.com/jbyuki/dash.nvim) but they do things differently enough I made sniprun instead.
+- [vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is / will be [conjure](https://github.com/Olical/conjure), and more recently [dash](https://github.com/jbyuki/dash.nvim) but they do things differently enough I made sniprun instead.

 And many more projects, somewhat similar, but never quite, that I didn't like, notice, and I'm apologizing for not including yours if you want so but it's very long already.